KrrishSavlani/Kite-festival-pattern-/README.md

+Hey ,
-# Kte pattern in c
+this project is about a pattern of kite in c parogramming language